Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Method

 \subsection{Multi-Prior Fusion (MPF)}

 We propose MPF to replace the traditional skip connection by using multi-priors.
-The details are shown in Fig. \ref{fig:loda} (b).
-At each layers with same scales, five feature maps are input to MPF, which include $X, Y, \hat{R}, HF_{\hat{R}}, Aligned_R \in \mathbb{R}^{C\times H\times W}$.
-X and Y are the encoder's and decoder's features of HiMA at the each same layer, respectively, and the other three priors are from the output of the first stage as introduced in Sec. \ref{sec:overall_pipeline}.
+The details are shown in Fig.~\ref{fig:overall}.
+At each layers with same scales, five feature maps are input to MPF, which include $X, Y \in \mathbb{R}^{C\times H\times W}, \hat{R}, HF_{\hat{R}}, Aligned_R \in \mathbb{R}^{C_{in}\times H\times W}$.
+X and Y are the decoder's and encoder's features of HiMA at the each same layer, respectively, and the other three priors are from the output of the lower branch as introduced in Sec.~\ref{sec:overall_pipeline}.
 Specifically, we firstly apply a convolution to $Aligned_R$ and fuse it with $Y$ by addition.
-Then we apply a Frequency Extraction (FE, see Supplementary Material Alg. \ref{alg2}) to both X and the fused Y. The obtained $LF_X, HF_X, \widetilde{HF_X}, HF_Y$ are used for further feature fusion.
-Only the high-frequency components are modulated by concatenation and convolution and the $LF_X, \widetilde{HF_X}$ are unchanged for Inverse of Frequency Extraction (IFE, see Supplementary Material Alg. \ref{alg3}).
-After the modulation in frequency domain, the obtained feature and the prior $R$ are then fused by convolutions and additions.
+Then we apply a Frequency Extraction (FE, see Supplementary Material) to both X and the fused Y. The obtained $LF_X, HF_X, \widetilde{HF_X}, HF_Y$ are used for further feature fusion.
+Only the high-frequency components are modulated by concatenation and convolution and the $LF_X, \widetilde{HF_X}$ are unchanged for Inverse of Frequency Extraction (IFE, see Supplementary Material).
+After the modulation in frequency domain, the obtained feature and the prior $hat{R}$ are then fused by convolutions and additions.
 Finally, another convolution and a residual connection with $Y$ by addition are applied to get the output of MPF.